st1x51/DQuakePlus/README.md

 4)Type "cd" and path to psp folder with make files,like a "cd dquakeplus/psp"

-5)To compile SLIM EBOOT type "cd makeslim install"
+5)To compile SLIM EBOOT type "make -f  makeslim install"

-  To compile PHAT EBOOT type "cd makephat install"
+  To compile PHAT EBOOT type "make -f makephat install"

 6)Profit